pagkly/Zed/Investopedia3/How the Liquidity Coverage Ratio – LCR Helps Banks Remain Solvent.md

 The high-quality liquid assets include only those with a high potential to be converted easily and quickly into cash.
 As stated earlier, the three categories of liquid assets with decreasing levels of quality are level 1, level 2A, and level 2B.

-Under [Basel III](https://www.investopedia.com/terms/b/basell-iii.asp), level 1 assets are not discounted when calculating the LCR, while level 2A and level 2B assets have a 15% and a 25-50% discount, respectively.
+Under [[Basel III]](https://www.investopedia.com/terms/b/basell-iii.asp), level 1 assets are not discounted when calculating the LCR, while level 2A and level 2B assets have a 15% and a 25-50% discount, respectively.
 Level 1 assets include Federal Reserve bank balances, foreign resources that can be withdrawn quickly, securities issued or guaranteed by specific sovereign entities, and U.S. government-issued or guaranteed securities.5

 Level 2A assets include securities issued or guaranteed by specific multilateral development banks or sovereign entities, and securities issued by U.S. government-sponsored enterprises.
 Level 2B assets include publicly-traded common stock and investment-grade corporate debt securities issued by non-financial sector corporations.

 The chief takeaway Basel III expects banks to glean from the formula is the expectation to achieve a leverage ratio in excess of 3%.
-To conform to the requirement, the [Federal Reserve Bank](https://www.investopedia.com/terms/f/federalreservebank.asp) of the United States fixed the leverage ratio at 5% for insured bank holding companies, and 6% for the aforementioned SIFIs.
+To conform to the requirement, the [[Federal Reserve Bank]](https://www.investopedia.com/terms/f/federalreservebank.asp) of the United States fixed the leverage ratio at 5% for insured bank holding companies, and 6% for the aforementioned SIFIs.
 However, most banks will attempt to maintain a higher capital to cushion themselves from financial distress, even if it means issuing fewer loans to borrowers.6

 ## The LCR vs. Other Liquidity Ratios